 8.)
 New Orleans Cemeteries

-No trip to New Orleans would be complete without trying one of the city’s most famous dishes – gumbo!
-Gumbo is essentially a Cajun-Creole dish that includes a roux, with spices, okra, tomatoes, and herbs added to it.
-Gumbo typically either includes chicken and sausage, or shrimp and other seafood.
-The soupy mix is served with rice, and very often, cornbread is a popular side.
-Don’t forget the filé powder, which is powdered sassafras leaves, that is sprinkled on top!
+Now, just in case you were wondering, Gumbo is essentially a Cajun-Creole dish that includes a roux, spices, okra, tomatoes, and herbs.
+This is then typically with either includes chicken and sausage, or shrimp and other seafood.
+Oh, don’t forget the filé powder, which is powdered sassafras leaves, that is sprinkled on top.

 10.)
 Frenchmen Street

 11.)
 Mardi Gras